Edw590/F1DP/README.md

 - DADi590 (me), for making F1DP and adapting all patches the DOS EXE
 - Crafty for his sFall1 modifications
-- Mash for his High-Res patch
+- Mash for his High-Res patches
 - Sduibek for his patches
 - TeamX for their patches
 - Timeslip for the original sFall1 mod